 - In a small bowl, whisk the mustard and honey.
 Divide into two portions.
 Set aside.

-- Sprinkle both sides of the chicken breasts with salt, pepper, and garlic powder.
+- Sprinkle both sides of the chicken with salt, pepper, and garlic powder.
 Wrap each chicken breast with 2 strips of bacon.

 - Bake the chicken breasts for 15-20 minutes, until they reach an internal temperature of 165°F and the bacon is browned and crispy.